rvind92/assessment-frontend-2019/lib/README.md

 This library is a simple implementation of a Redux-like state management system.
 It is built utilising the React Context API.

+Please refer to the new-redux folder in the root directory for the non-transpiled version of the code.

 ## Implementation/Setup

 1. At the entry point of your app (index.js for example), import the StateProvider component from the `new-redux` and your reducer function to your file: